threefoldfoundation/threefold_data/content/blog/four_phases_of_threefold/four_phases_of_threefold.md

 <br/>

 The phase of expansion will probably never end.
-ThreeFold is infinitely scalable, and there are many reasons to continue growing the ThreeFold Grid as it is best positioned to service the emerging demand for edge computing and sovereign infrastructure for decades to come.
+ThreeFold is infinitely scalable, and there are many reasons to continue growing the ThreeFold Grid as it is best positioned to service the emerging demand for edge computing and sovereign Internet infrastructure for decades to come.

 ## 3 The Phase of Web 4

-In parallel with the expansion phase, the rollout of the Web 4 phase is expected to kick off later this year to re-imagine business, governance, finance, education and more to provide better alternatives for people, enterprises and governments.
-Essentially, the Internet of Internets is laying the foundational infrastructure and Web 4 technology will open a world of new possibilities around peer-to-peer and self-sovereign systems.
+In parallel with the expansion phase, the rollout of the Web 4 phase is expected to kick off later this year to re-imagine business, governance, finance, education and more in order to provide better alternatives for people, enterprises and governments.
+Essentially, the Internet of Internets is laying the foundational infrastructure, and Web 4 technology will open a world of new possibilities around peer-to-peer and self-sovereign systems.

 <br/>